dv-lse/fdi-patent-innovate/data/narrative.md

 Some factors make regions more receptive to foreign firms’ interventions.
 Foreign direct investments in computers and drugs lead to powerful increase in regional innovation [DV zoom in to show results for these two sectors only].
 Furthermore, you can notice that two continents stand out: Asia and Europe [DV selects the regions belonging to these two continents: Western Europe, Eastern Europe, East Asia, Southeast Asia and South Asia].
 These continents are those that benefit the most from foreign interventions.
 (More on the interpretation of the results)

-On the globe, you can explore the impacts of FDIs by technology and continent.
+On the graph, you can explore the impacts of FDIs by technology and continent.

 # References cited